Terrorism Bleeding Wound for Regional Connectivity South Asia Times (satimes.tv)

 Introduction

 Expecting regional connectivity among China, Central and South Asia without peace is like building a castle on shifting sands.
-Central Asia – is an energy-rich, whereas South Asia – an energy thirst; regions are striving to join hands through regional connectivity projects such as Wakhan Corridor, Turkmenistan-Afghanistan-Pakistan-India (TAPI), China-Pakistan Economic Corridor (CPEC) and Trans-Afghan Railway Line.
+Central Asia is an energy-rich region, whereas South Asia is energy-thirsty.
+Both regions are striving to join hands through regional connectivity projects.
+These projects include the Wakhan Corridor, Turkmenistan-Afghanistan-Pakistan-India (TAPI) pipeline, China-Pakistan Economic Corridor (CPEC), and the Trans-Afghan Railway Line.
 These connectivity projects are peace and stability dependent.

 Ensuring peace in the thick of the dense terrorist landscape of South Asia is not a low-hanging fruit.

-It, therefore, is paramount and essential to delve into the challenges posed by terrorist organisations in the connectivity projects among China, South and Central Asia.
+It is therefore paramount to delve into the challenges posed by terrorist organizations.
+These challenges impact the connectivity projects among China, South Asia, and Central Asia.

 Terrorism – An Anti-Regional Connectivity Phenomenon

-Terrorist organizations such as Tehreek e Taliban Pakistan (TTP) and the Islamic State of Khorasan (ISKP) are peace spoilers in these regions.
+Terrorist organizations such as Tehreek-e-Taliban Pakistan (TTP) and the Islamic State of Khorasan (ISKP) act as peace spoilers in these regions.
 From their inception, these two organizations remained uncompromisingly steadfast in wracking chaos, otherwise of peace, prosperity and collective goodness.
-For instance, an article praising the ISKP while criticising the Taliban for “protecting the interests of Allah’s enemies in Afghanistan” was published by Anfaal Media – ISKP’s propaganda mouthpiece.
-In this article, the TAPI natural gas pipeline and China’s ownership of the Mes Aynak copper mine were both cited as being sinister.
+For instance, Anfaal Media—ISKP’s propaganda mouthpiece—published an article praising the ISKP while criticizing the Taliban for “protecting the interests of Allah’s enemies in Afghanistan.”
+The article cited the TAPI natural gas pipeline and China’s ownership of the Mes Aynak copper mine as sinister.
 On the other hand, TTP – the mother organization of ISKP, targeted the Chinese in Quetta in an attempt to sabotage the Pak-China endeavors on regional connectivity projects such as the CPEC – to which Afghanistan has announced to be part of it.

 Here, it is equally important to understand that terrorist organisations do not operate in isolation but lace together in waging ambushes.